jddixon/merkletree/README.md

 	  -V, --version        show version information
-	  -x, --hashOutput     whether to output the top level hash -X, --exclude PAT    don't include files with matching names The default output file name is the UTC timestamp.
+	  -x, --hashOutput     whether to output the top level hash -X, --exclude PAT    don't include files with matching names

+The default output file name is the UTC timestamp.

+**NOTE that SHA-3 (Keccak) support has been withdrawn until it is supported by Python 3.**

 # Relationships